Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 The Biggest Surprise About Pony-Ride Ponies

 In my experience, my very best pony-ride ponies are not ponies that were ever highly trained as riding or show ponies.
-They were more like backyard pet type ponies that just got played with a lot and kids were led around on, but they were never truly trained to ride.
+They were more like backyard pet-type ponies that just got played with a lot and kids were led around on, but they were never truly trained to ride.
 They wear tack, have great ground manners, lead great, and have put up with kids all over them for most of their lives so they are super quiet.

-I have found them from private sellers online and even at auction.
+I have found them from private sellers online and even at auctions.
 I have had good success with ponies from the Amish that were used for working the fields.
 They tend to be quiet and solidly built to hold heavier riders.
 You will be surprised at the size of young kids these days.
 Or the fact that older kids, pre-teens and such, want to take pony rides, which leads to another thing I will at least mention.

 Size Limits and Weight Limits